microsoft/SiteInspector/README.md

 For instructions on writing your own customer tabs, see the doc for the [Getting Started Tab](src/Tabs/GettingStartedTab/README.md).

-Once you've built the shell and the tabs, you can uplkoad them to blog or yourwebsite, use the loader script shown above to start using SiteInspector.
+Once you've built the shell and the tabs, you can upload them to a blob store, CDN, or your website and use the loader script shown above to start using SiteInspector.

 # Contributing